abtExp/100daysOfMLCode/Week 1(29-12-2018 - 04-01-2019 )/Readme.md

 * Watched the course material

 ###### Day 5: (02/01/2019) <a href='https://github.com/abtExp/100daysOfMLCode/tree/master/Week%201(29-12-2018%20-%2004-01-2019%20)/day%205(02-01-2019)'>  :star: </a>
+* Learned about ensemble methods and different types of filters used with conv nets for image processing.
+* fixed the memory issue with the humpback whale competition and submitted first entry with a score of jus 0.27

 ###### Day 6: (03/01/2019) <a href='https://github.com/abtExp/100daysOfMLCode/tree/master/Week%201(29-12-2018%20-%2004-01-2019%20)/day%206(03-01-2019)'>  :star: </a>
+*

 ###### Day 7: (04/01/2019) <a href='https://github.com/abtExp/100daysOfMLCode/tree/master/Week%201(29-12-2018%20-%2004-01-2019%20)/day%207(04-01-2019)'>  :star: </a>